 So if your site is not showing in anyone’s discover feed, it could be due to any one of these reasons.

-1) Content quality / Entity salience gaps
+(1) Content quality / Entity salience gaps

-So any sports personality, economic institution, political system or nation could be described as an entity.
+So any sports personality, economic institution, political system, or nation could be described as an entity.

 Google has developed natural language processing models that are able to identify the centrality of an entity or group of entities to any web document.
 And this model can make comparisons about the level of entity coverage or salience across pages on different sites that are covering similar topics.

 Discover works by identifying entities that specific smartphone users are interested in.
-It then selects articles from a variety of domains which have published highly salient copies around those entities of interest.
+It then selects articles from a variety of domains that have published highly salient copies around those entities of interest.
 So if your topical coverage and relevance to the concepts, events or entities is far lower than the threshold in your niche, your content will struggle to gain impressions on the discover platform.

 To improve your content quality as it relates to entities, you need to first know what entity salience is and how it is measured in Google’s natural language processors.

-2) Domain popularity
+(2) Domain popularity

 Domain popularity here refers to the likelihood that an unbiased searcher will find your site by randomly clicking on links.
-This means that the more integrated your site is within the searchable web, the more popular your domain will be deemed to be and the more impressions you will receive on Google discover.
-Domain popularity is a concept that is closely tied to pageRank.
+This means that the more integrated your site is within the searchable web, the more popular your domain will be deemed to be and the more impressions you will receive on Google Discover.
+Domain popularity is a concept that is closely tied to PageRank.
 It simply means that the more the number of backlinks, the more likely it is for your content to be served to a random individual using an Android phone.
-So if your site is not yet being shown on Google discover, it could also be due to limited amounts of relevance acquired from other publishers on the web.
-So link building efforts are required to overcome this challenge.
+So if your site is not yet being shown on Google Discover, it could also be due to limited amounts of relevance acquired from other publishers on the web.
+So, link-building efforts are required to overcome this challenge.

-3) Performance on search results pages
+(3) Performance on search results pages

-This means that there are backend thresholds of performance on search results pages that are required before any piece of content can gain impressions on Google discover.
+This means that there are backend thresholds of performance on search results pages that are required before any piece of content can gain impressions on Google Discover.
 If your site isn’t getting any impressions, it could be due to your performance being below these backend SERP performance thresholds.

-4) Absence of a knowledge panel
+(4) Absence of a knowledge panel

 5 SEO Losses you Might be Incurring from Content Thieves